 DROP, subject to provisions of Section 121.091, Florida Statutes, permits employees eligible for normal retirement under the Plan to defer receipt of monthly benefit payments while continuing employment with an FRS employer.
-An employee may participate in DROP for a period not to exceed 60 months after electing to participate, except those certain instructional personnel may participate for up to 96 months.
+An employee may participate in DROP for a period not to exceed 60 months after electing to participate, except that certain instructional personnel may participate for up to 96 months.
+As of June 5, 2023, when Senate Bill 7024 was signed into law, all eligible members in a regularly established position can elect to participate in DROP for a period not to exceed a maximum of 96 calendar months, at any time after a member reached his or her normal retirement date.
+This provision replaces the previous individual eligibility windows described on the subsection above.
 During the period of DROP participation, deferred monthly benefits are held in the FRS Trust Fund and accrue interest.
 The net pension liability does not include amounts for DROP participants, as these members are considered retired and are not accruing additional pension benefits.